About Tacor

 Became one of 2 approved vendors by Embraer for the repair of the E-Jet (EMB 170 and 190 series) flap tracks.
 Created a repair that essentially makes the roller surface better than that of a new unit.

-TACOR and FLITE hire a global sales organization to represent our interests around the world.
-Increasing portion of our business is coming from foreign countries.
+TACOR hires a global sales organization to represent our interests worldwide.
+An increasing portion of our business comes from foreign countries.

-TACOR also starts Helicopter Division to give our friends in the rotorcraft business another option for their maintenance needs.
+TACOR also started the Helicopter Division to give our friends in the rotorcraft business another option for their maintenance needs.

 Today

 TACOR continues to look for ways to work for airlines and aircraft operators around the globe.
-With dozens of customers from 16 countries, our business partners depend on us to deliver quality repairs at reasonable prices with speedy turn around time.
 We will continue to look at any job, large or small, that will mutually benefit our companies.
 Contact us to see how we can help you!